 When a fracture, or a break, occurs in the shoulder area, the injury most often includes the clavicle and the humerus.
 Fractures in the shoulder can occur as a result of a car accident if a person is struck by heavy debris or if they strike the dashboard or windshield.
 While the clavicle and upper humerus are more likely to break, high-energy trauma to the chest could cause a person's scapula to suffer a fracture.
 Fractures are often accompanied by severe bruising in the area, pain and swelling.

 Severe shoulder injuries could result in expensive medical bills and long recovery periods.
-If a person suffered a shoulder fracture or dislocation in a car crash that they were not liable for, a personal injury attorney may assist with gathering the evidence that demonstrated that the injured person did not cause the crash.
+If a person suffered a shoulder fracture, dislocation or torn rotator cuff in a car crash that they were not liable for, a personal injury attorney may assist with gathering the evidence that demonstrated that the injured person did not cause the crash.
 Additionally, they may help with estimating the total amount in damages the injured person sustained, including the cost of medical expenses and loss of income.